inspec/inspec/docs-chef-io/content/inspec/resources/apache_conf.md

 This resource is distributed along with Chef InSpec itself.
 You can use it automatically.

+### Requirements

+`ServerRoot` should be included in a apache conf file.
+If not present the included configs will not be accessible to the resource.

 ### Version

 This resource first became available in v1.0.0 of InSpec.